broadinstitute/martha/README.md

 response will only contain the fields listed in the array.
 The array should only contain field names from the above list.

-Example request to return all fields:
+Example request to return the default fields:
 ```
 curl \
     localhost:8010/martha_v3 \